Majene: Tourist destinations

 Located in the heart of the downtown strip, this iconic sculpture is a tribute to all of the heroes of Majene's past – particularly those that did everything in their power to resist oppression at the hands of foreign occupiers.

 Other

 In the past three years, the town of Majene has hosted five Fulbright Scholars from America.
 In addition to the mission of promoting mutual understanding between the people of Indonesia and the people of the United States of America, these individuals volunteered as English teachers at the secondary school level.
-SMK 1, SMA 2, and SMA 1 have all hosted Fulbright Scholars for a period lasting between 1–2 years each.
+SMK 1, SMA 2, and SMA 1 have all hosted Fulbright Scholars for a period lasting between 1 and 2 years each.